tiagomota79/javascript-project/README.md

 - items (array of objects - [])
 - skills (array of objects - [])
 - attack (number - 10)
-- speed (number - 2000)
+- speed (number - 3000)
 - hp (number - 100)
 - gold (number - 0 to start.
 Can get gold by selling items to the tradesman)
 - exp (number - 0 to start.
 Experience points, increase when slaying monsters)
 - type (string - 'player')
 - position (object - can be left out and set when needed)
+- getMaxHp (function - a method that returns max hp.
+Value is level \* 100, e.g. level 2 -> 200 max hp)
-- levelUp (a method to update the level and the different properties affected by a level change.
-Level up happens when exp >= [player level * 10])
+- levelUp (function - a method to update the level and the different properties affected by a level change.
+Level up happens when exp >= [player level * 20])
+- getExpToLevel (function - a method returning exp required to level.
+Value is level \* 20, e.g. level 2 -> 40exp required)

 When leveling up, exp must be decreased by the amount used to level up, e.g. exp required to level up = 100. current exp = 120
 -> levelUp is called, incrementing by 1 the level and updating exp to exp = 120 - 100 = 20